kubevela/kubevela/docs/install.md

 ## 2. Get KubeVela

-> TODO please give a copy-paste friendly shell instead of instructions

 1. Download the latest `vela` binary from the [releases page](https://github.com/oam-dev/kubevela/releases).
 2. Unpack the `vela` binary and add it to `$PATH` to get started.